Nalum/oci/README.md

 ✔ artifact tagged as ghcr.io/nalum/oci/pod-info-paths:v5.x
 ```

-If run again before any new changes are introduce we will not create any new artifacts though tags will be reapplied:
+If run again before any new changes are introduce we will not create any new artifacts:

 ```bash
 ❯ cue cmd push